Poisoning Prevention in Federated Learning and Differential Privacy via Stateful Proofs of Execution: Background

 ARM TrustZone-M is a hardware security extension that enables a trusted execution environment (TEE) in ARM Cortex-M MCUs commonly used in low-cost and energy-efficient IoT applications.
 TrustZone divides software states into two isolated worlds: \emph{Secure} and \emph{Non-Secure}.
 The Non-Secure world contains and executes (untrusted) application software while security-critical (trusted) software is stored and runs in the Secure world.

 In particular, we leverage two security properties of ARM TrustZone-M in this work:

-\begin{itemize} \item {\bf Hardware-enforces World Isolation.} TrustZone-M ensures complete isolation of these worlds by implementing several hardware controls (i.e., TZASC, TZMA modules) to enforce access control to hardware resources (e.g., program and data memory, peripherals) for these two worlds.
+\begin{itemize} \item {\bf Hardware-enforced World Isolation.} TrustZone-M ensures complete isolation of these worlds by implementing several hardware controls (i.e., SAU/IDAU) to enforce access control to hardware resources (e.g., program and data memory, peripherals) for these two worlds.
 With isolation in place, TrustZone ensures the Non-Secure World is unable to access any code and data located in the Secure World.
 This assures that the Secure world remains secure even if an adversary can fully modify or compromise the Non-Secure world software state.

-\item {\bf Controlled Invocation.} In TrustZone-M, the only legal way for the non-secure world to access a function inside the secure world is by issuing the Security Monitor Call (SMC) instruction.
-This instruction provides a secure context switch to the secure world.
-In addition, the SMC instruction ensures correct invocation of the secure world's functions, i.e., it always invokes this function at its first legal instruction while prohibiting a \texttt{jump} to the middle of the function. \end{itemize}
+\item {\bf Controlled Invocation.} In TrustZone-M, the only legal way for the Non-Secure world to access a function inside the Secure World is by making a call to predefined entry points.
+These entry points are located in a designated area within the Secure World, known as the Non-Secure Callable (NSC) region.
+As a part of the Secure World, the NSC region cannot be tampered with by the Non-Secure World's software.
+As a result, this mechanism combined with TrustZone-M secure context switching enables controlled invocation of the Secure World functions, preventing attacks that aim to compromise secure functions by executing them partially, i.e., by jumping into or exiting from the middle of the function.